Summary IconKey Takeaways

 Whether your organisation is working on traditional batch processing or requires high-throughput streaming, Hevo supports both.
 It syncs hourly by default, although premium tiers sync near real-time (as often as every five minutes).

 One of the best alternatives to Matillion, Hevo offers a ‘set-and-forget’ benefit for teams navigating complex, modern data stacks.
-With an architecture built for resilience, courtesy auto-healing pipelines that adjust source changes without breaking, Hevo suits both data engineers and non-technical teams.
+With an ETL architecture built for resilience, courtesy auto-healing pipelines that adjust source changes without breaking, Hevo suits both data engineers and non-technical teams.

 Key Features